 5) Party Chaperone

 The office holiday party should have a “chaperone”: a person, typically HR personnel, that remains sober and keeps an eye out for any risky behaviors.

 6) Transportation Home

 Consider providing company paid-for transportation and arrangements for all employees to get home.
-Most companies offer to order or reimburse taxi or Uber services.
+Most companies offer to order or reimburse taxi or rideshare services.